US Tariff And Inflation Fears Rattle Global Markets - UrduPoint

 US Tariff And Inflation Fears Rattle Global Markets

-Stock markets were rattled Wednesday by worries about incoming US President Donald Trump slapping tariffs on imports and the fading prospects for interest rate cuts
+Stock markets were rattled Wednesday by worries about incoming US president Donald Trump slapping tariffs on imports as well as the fading prospects for interest rate cuts

-London, (UrduPoint / Pakistan Point News - 8th Jan, 2025) Stock markets were rattled Wednesday by worries about incoming US President Donald Trump slapping tariffs on imports and the fading prospects for interest rate cuts.
+New York, (UrduPoint / Pakistan Point News - 9th Jan, 2025) Stock markets were rattled Wednesday by worries about incoming US president Donald Trump slapping tariffs on imports as well as the fading prospects for interest rate cuts.

-US stocks futures and European shares turned lower after CNN reported that Trump is considering declaring a national economic emergency to provide legal cover to impose tariffs on all imported goods.
+A CNN report that Trump is considering declaring a national economic emergency to provide legal cover to impose tariffs on all imported goods sent US and European stocks into the red and the dollar higher against major rival currencies.

-"And, just to prove a point, the dollar has soared while risk assets have tumbled on reports that Trump is 'mulling a national emergency declaration to allow for new tariff program'."
+"And, just to prove a point, the dollar has soared while risk assets have tumbled on reports that Trump is mulling a national emergency declaration to allow for a new tariff program."

-Wall Street stocks opened a smidgen lower after all three main indices ended in the red Tuesday, with the Nasdaq and S&P 500 each shedding more than one percent.

-Trump's pledges to impose import tariffs, slash taxes and curb immigration when he returns to the White House later this month have also raised concerns they will rekindle inflation.
+Susannah Streeter, head of money and markets at Hargreaves Lansdown, said that there is nervousness about the future given Trump's unpredictable governing style.

+"Aside from the impact on global trade and growth prospects, the big worry is that a big swath of tariffs will stoke the embers of inflation and fan consumer prices," she said.

+"Expectations are growing that this will tie the Fed's hands and limit interest rate cuts in the US even further this year," she added, referring to the US central bank.

+The Federal Reserve has already lowered its outlook for rate cuts to two reductions this year, down from the four forecast in September before Trump's election victory.

-Data released Tuesday pointed to price pressures and a relatively robust US labour market, denting hopes of several more cuts to interest rates in the world's biggest economy.
+Data released Tuesday and Wednesday pointed to price pressures and a relatively robust US labor market, denting hopes of several more cuts to interest rates in the world's biggest economy.

+The diminished expectations of rate cuts are "weighing on big tech stocks in particular, given that a higher rate environment pushes down the value of their future earnings," said Streeter.

+US bond yields have also risen in recent days on the fading expectations of additional US interest rate cuts.

 Focus now turns to Friday's release of the key non-farm payrolls report, which will provide a fresh snapshot of the US economy.